CROSSBREEDING FOR GRAZING AND A2/A2 GENETICS

 Compassion and humane treatment of our animals is incredibly important to us at Alexandre Family Farm.
 We ensure this by dedicating our farm to a third-party animal humane certification program, Certified Humane.

-A Day in the Life of a Milking Dairy Cow
+A Day in the Life of Our Grass-fed Dairy Cows

 It’s 6 am and the cows known as pen 3 have been grazing in the field overnight since 10 pm.
 The farm hand, who is called the Cow Pusher, comes to the herd on a 4-wheeler, opens the gate closest to the milk parlor and the cows voluntarily walk through because they want to be milked, and they also want to go to the freestall barn where they will get their mixed organic ration of alfalfa, grass silage, corn, vitamins, and minerals.
 They love this treat and walk to the stanchions to eat.
 Here, the herdsman, walks behind every cow, looking for those that are in heat and ready to be bred with A2/A2 genetics.
 These cows have previously been marked – cows get marked every day on their tailhead.
 The herdsman notices cows that have no chalking, which means they have been mounted by another female in the field – a sure sign they are in heat.
 The herdsman walks with a clipboard that has reproduction and lactation information of every cow which further helps him monitor heats and breedings.
 He returns to his golf cart to prep semen to breed the cows that are in heat.
 With a long artificial insemination pipette, he carefully breeds the cows.
 For each cow, this is a few minute process, for which they take little notice.
 After each cow has been checked and/or bred, the herdsman unlocks the cows from their stanchions and the cow Pusher opens the gate to the milk parlor.
 The cows make their way up the alley to the milking parlor.